 *A mixing bowl with a little rim around the edge helps to keep the steam and condensation out of the bowl.

-***Beating heavy cream slowly will help the cream remain more stable without turning watery.
-Start on low speed then increase to medium speed over the next 5 minutes or until thick and stiff peaks form.
+*Beating heavy cream slowly will help the cream remain more stable without turning watery.
+Start on medium/low speed, and then increase to medium speed over the next 5 minutes or until thick and stiff peaks form.

 Nutrition Per Serving